 - The institution reserves the right to tow any vehicle that is improperly parked.

 - The Roane State Police Department (RSPD) issues citations at all RSCC locations.

 - Students wishing to appeal a parking citation must do so within 72 hours of receipt of the parking citation.
 No appeals will be accepted after that time.

-- Students may file a written appeal by completing an online appeal form and submitting it to the designated Student Government Association/Campus Activities Board for review as directed at the bottom of the appeal form.
-You may access an appeal form at http://www.roanestate.edu/deanofstudents.
+- Students may file a written appeal by completing an online Traffic Appeal form and submitting it to the designated Student Government Association/Campus Activities Board for review as directed at the bottom of the appeal form.

 - The student must appeal on the campus on which the student has received the citation.